Astronomer

 Are you a star gazer with an inquisitive mind?
 Do the secrets of the universe fascinate you?
 If you’re intrigued by the theories that form our understanding of where we came from, then a career as an astronomer could be the path you’re looking for.

 Do you think you’d be perfect for a career as an astronomer?
-Explore the Science and Research graduate jobs available right now.
+Explore the Pharmaceuticals and Science graduate jobs available right now.

 Types of astronomer

-Astronomers are scientists who investigate and analyse the origin and functioning of the universe, including its stars, planets, galaxies and black holes.
+Astronomers are scientists that investigate and analyse the origins and functioning of the universe, including its stars, planets, galaxies and black holes.
 Astronomers fall into two areas of expertise:

 Observational astronomy